02. Socket Programming

 Concurrent programming

-The modern software solution is event-based concurrency with event loops, which may be a new paradigm for you.
-Event-based concurrency is really complicated, and you’re likely to mistakes, so it’s best to learn it by doing to overcome potential misunderstandings.
+The modern software solution is event-based concurrency with event loops, which drives modern scalable software like NGINX, Redis, Golang’s runtime, etc. Event-based concurrency may be a new programming paradigm for you, and it’s really complicated, so you should learn it by doing.

 Layers of protocols